-Student Art Selected for Display at the Pine Community Center
+New Student Art Projects Displayed at the Pine Community Center

-For the third year in a row, Pine-Richland student art will be displayed at Pine Community Center through mid-January.
+For the third year in a row, Pine-Richland student art is on display at Pine Community Center.

 Through their In-Depth Program Review (IDPR), the art department developed a goal of connecting with the community to benefit both students and the art department.
 Because many community members do not have an opportunity to see student art, our art teachers wanted to ensure that the entire community had an opportunity to stop in and see what students are creating.
 The collaboration with Pine Community Center was developed to help meet this aim to share art with the broader community.